puppetlabs/puppetlabs-docker_platform/README.md

 ###Setup requirements

-For RHEL and CentOS systems, a few issues might prevent Docker from starting properly.
+For Enterprise Linux 7 systems, a few issues might prevent Docker from starting properly.
 You can learn about these issues in the [Known Issues](#known-issues) section below.

 ###Beginning with docker_platform